Piwik PRO is the company behind Piwik PRO Analytics Suite—an analytics platform with a focus on user privacy and data security.

 Another employer branding project revolved around showcasing the atmosphere and uniqueness of each Piwik PRO team.
 We conducted workshops with each team and created a custom pinboard that was meant to represent their unique traits.

-It allowed them to share their priorities and inside jokes with potential new candidates, as well as how each team worked—its processes and methodologies.
+It allowed them to share their priorities and inside jokes with potential new candidates, as well as present how each team worked—its processes and methodologies.
 It also showcased the company's employer brand values.